 The following table shows when exactly units will move, given their base movement speed.
 The "x"s mark the phases in which a unit of that speed will move.
 If you wish to make units of different speeds move together (for example, to coordinate an attack), you may need to tell the faster units to PAUSE in their movement.
 See the MOVE order for details.

 The most important thing distinguishing one character from another in Atlantis is skills.
-The following skills are available: mining, lumberjack, quarrying, hunting, fishing, herb lore, horse training, weaponsmith, armorer, carpenter, building, shipbuilding, entertainment, tactics, combat, riding, crossbow, longbow, stealth, observation, healing, sailing, farming, and quartermaster.
+The following skills are available: mining, lumberjack, quarrying, hunting, fishing, herb lore, horse training, weaponsmith, armorer, carpenter, building, shipbuilding, entertainment, tactics, combat, riding, crossbow, longbow, stealth, observation, healing, sailing, farming, cooking, and quartermaster.
 When a unit possesses a skill, he also has a skill level to go with it.
 Generally, the effectiveness of a skill is directly proportional to the skill level involved, so a unit with level 2 in a skill is twice as good as a unit with level 1 in the same skill.

 Skills may be learned up to a maximum level depending on the race of the studying unit (remembering that for units containing more than one race, the maximum is determined by the least common denominator).
 Every race has a normal maximum skill level, and a list of skills that they specialize in, and can learn up to higher level.
 Leaders, being more powerful, can learn skills to even higher levels.
 Here is a list of the races (including leaders) and the information on normal skill levels and specialized skills.